When I started photography, I felt intimidated by the list of essential photography equipment I thought I needed.

 I invest in gear because it’s essential for my photography.
 Not because the advertisements tell me I need it!

-I take my inspiration from their technical discipline – their intuitive creativity with composition and natural light, and their practiced responses to aperture, focal length, and shutter speed.
+I take my inspiration from their technical discipline.
+Their intuitive creativity with composition and natural light interests me.

 Reducing my gear forces me to get the basics right.
 I have to consider settings, subject matter, composition, and lighting.